 Tracking UTM parameters can help you determine whether your campaign was a success or not.
 Either way, these insights are key to planning future campaigns that will be worth the investment of time and money.

 A lead source is a potential customer’s introduction to your brand.
 So, if a lead subsequently engages with your company, don’t change their source in your records to reflect this subsequent interaction.
 Your lead source is always the customer’s first point of interaction with your company, never anything that comes afterward.
 Similarly, your lead source should never be listed in your attribution records as a specific marketing or lead generation campaign.

 Once you understand which of your lead sources converts the most leads, use this insight to inform your lead scoring processes.
 If you discover that one lead source converts more often than another, then score leads generated through that source more highly.

-A lead source that has converted highly for years might gradually or instantly stop converting as well as it once did.
-Check lead sources quarterly to assess how well they are converting, and as you do, make sure your lead sources are properly logged.
+A lead source that has converted highly for years might stop converting gradually or instantly as well as it once did.
+Check lead sources quarterly to assess how well they are converting and as you do, make sure your lead sources are logged properly.
 Hand in hand, conversion rates and lead sources can shed plentiful insights as to how you best attract customers ― and how you should shape your lead generation campaigns to keep doing just that.